jbampton/book-list/README.md

 #### Chess From Beginner to Winner!
 Master the Game from the Opening Move to Checkmate

 Originally published in French in 2021 this orange colored book with slick magazine gloss-like colored paper is extremely well laid out using a two column format for most pages.
-A modern medium size book targetting beginners but also great for chess players of all levels.
+A modern medium size book targeting beginners but also great for chess players of all levels.
 Kevin Bordi is the creator of Blitzstream and Samy Robin is a FIDE Master.
 2023 edition with 192 pages.

 - https://www.twitch.tv/blitzstream
 - https://www.youtube.com/c/blitzstream